There is no good time to discover you have prostate cancer. But, as with most cancers, earlier is much better ideally even before symptoms appear.

 Recently, though, that recommendation has been softened.
 Instead of advising against this test for most men, the task force now suggests that men aged 55 to 69 should talk to their doctor about its risks and potential benefits.

-Dr. Vipul Patel, a urologist and robotic surgeon at Florida Hospital Global Robotics Institute, calls that a step in the positive direction.
+Dr. Vipul Patel, a urologist and robotic surgeon at AdventHealth Global Robotics Institute, calls that a step in the positive direction.

 Prostate cancer still kills approximately 30,000 men each year in the U.S. and it remains the second-leading cause of cancer death in men after lung cancer, he says.
 Chances of surviving prostate cancer are high if its caught early, and the PSA test is a valuable tool in that kit.